uswds/uswds-site/pages/patterns/create-a-profile/address.md

 ### When to use this pattern
 Use this pattern when you need to provide written correspondence or materials to a person and need to parse out the elements of the address.
 For many people this may be the same address as their physical address.

+### When to consider something else
+This pattern supports domestic U.S. addresses, including the U.S. Territories and military outposts.
+If you need to collect addresses that may not fit this format, such as international addresses for citizens living overseas you will need to [use something else](https://www.upu.int/en/Postal-Solutions/Programmes-Services/Addressing-Solutions).

 ### What’s the solution
 Provide all the fields a user needs to successfully enter a mailing address.